DataDog/hiring-engineers/answers.md

     }
 ```

-I found my newly created timeboard by navigating to the dashboard list.
-This can be seen below scoped to 4 hours in order to see some manner of graphing in action for the rollup frame, which only has a single point of data when set to the default scope:
+After making a successful submission (indicated by a `200` status code response) return to the DataDog Web UI and navigate to **Dashboards > Dashboard List**.
+At the top of the list should be a new Dashboard with the name you assigned to `title` in the request.
+Clicking on it will bring up your newly created Timeboard taking in real-time data!
+Below is my own Timeboard scoped to 4 hours in order to display some manner of graphing for the rollup frame, which looks empty when set to the default scope of 1 hour since it only has a single point of data:
 ![timeboard 4h](screenshots/timeboard_4h.png "Timeboard 4 Hour")

+* Set the Timeboard's timeframe to the past 5 minutes

-I then set it to the requested 5 minute scope by using the keyboard shortcut `alt + ]`:
+You can manipulate the timeframe you want your graph scoped for by using the keyboard shortcuts `alt + [` to increase and `alt + ]` to decrease it.
+I've set mine to the requested 5 minute scope by using this method:
 ![timeboard 5m](screenshots/timeboard_scoped_5m.png "Timeboard 5 Minutes")

+* Take a snapshot of this graph and use the @ notation to send it to yourself.

-Next I took a snapshot of my metric average graph by clicking the camera icon that appears when you mouse over any individual frame and sent it to myself using the @ symbol:
+You can take a snapshot of a graph on the Timeboard by clicking the camera icon that appears when you mouse over any individual frame.
+You can then send it to yourself or a co-worker by using the @ symbol followed by the appropriate user name.
+Below is an example of me sending the `my_metric` average graph to myself:
 ![snapshot graph](screenshots/dashboard_snapshot.png "Dashboard Snapshot")

-This results in the targeted user receiving an email notification with the snapshot:
+This will send the snapshot with any notes you include to the email associated with that user.
+Here is the resulting email notification I received:
 ![snapshot email](screenshots/snapshot_email_notification.png "Snapshot Email")

 **Bonus Question:** What is the Anomaly graph displaying?